AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Example:

-The user asks:
+A user asks:

 Sources help you understand why the competition might show up more often than your brand.